Jbleezy/BO1-Reimagined/README.md

 ### Teleporters (Der Riese)
 * Teleporters now kill zombies on any round
 * Guranteed teleporter powerup when first linking teleporter
-* Powerup spawned from teleporters stays on the map until picked up or a new teleporter powerup spawns
+* Powerup spawned from teleporters stays on the map until picked up or after teleporting again
 * Amount of dogs spawned in from teleporter is now 2 multiplied by the amount of players (previously 4)
 * Max ammo now has the same chance of spawning from the teleporter as all other drops
+* Fixed a bug that allowed players to link teleporters while the teleporters were on cooldown

 ### Turrets (Kino Der Toten and Ascension)
 * No longer deal damage to players